2025 Summer Camps for Grades 1-12: Registration now open!

 Home Ground Habitats is located in Indian Valley, the ‘horse country’ area of Marin; large old ranchettes, open spaces, and networks of horseback and hiking trails all close by.
 On our nearly one acre we have gardens that are vibrantly alive and beautiful.
 Butterflies, bees, and birds abound, bringing the natural world to a landscape that also provides sustenance for humans.
 Our Education Center offers Plant Propagation Classes.

 The demonstration gardens at Home Ground showcase a sustainable, organic approach to creating a truly California-friendly landscape using native plants and drought-tolerant Mediterranean species to increase the bio-diversity.
 Winding gravel pathways lead to hedgerows, wildflower meadows, a small fruit orchard, a vegetable garden, edible and medicinal California natives, pollinator plants, a ‘Monarch Way Station, and numerous larval host plants for other common garden butterflies.
 The whole property is a ‘pesticide free zone’.
-Our garden and nursery sells seeds and seedlings and is open by appointment only.
+Our garden and nursery sells seeds and seedlings and is open to the public on Mondays, Wednesdays, Thursdays 1-4PM or by appointment.

 PLANT OF THE MONTH